Megiyanto377/megiyanto.github.io/_pages/cv.md

   WildMe/Wildbook, Portland, Oregon, USA

   Achievements:
-    * implemented and delivered AI models for wildlife detection and identification
+    * implemented and delivered AI models for wildlife detection and identification,
-    * integrated the solution as a plugin to existing infrastracture
+    * integrated the solution as a plugin to existing infrastructure.

   Technologies: PyTorch, OpenCV, open source GitHub